ajankuv/octoprint-python-update/README.md

 ## Troubleshooting

 - If you cannot log in after the upgrade, reset your OctoPrint password using the CLI.
+Then reboot the system.
 - If a plugin fails to reinstall, you can reinstall it manually via the OctoPrint web interface.
 - Use `systemctl status octoprint` to check service status.